 In the 1990s, wavetable synthesis was the fuel behind the dance and electronic music fire, delivering an intuitive way of accessing a wide variety of sounds within a single patch.
 For sound designers and experimental producers, it was unparalleled in its creative potential.
 As one of the pioneers of this method of synthesis, Korg has now reintroduced it to the world with the Wavestate.

 64 stereo voice polyphony and an insane level of sequencing potential add up to create one of the most diverse sounding modern synths on the market.
-Taking full advantage of that does take some effort but if you’re willing to put the work in there isn’t much the Wavestate can’t do.
+In our tests, we did find that taking full advantage of the features, requires some effort but if you’re willing to put the work in there isn’t much the Wavestate can’t do.

 Read the full Korg Wavestate review

 If you’ve got your heart set on a fully polyphonic synth, but don’t have the means to drop second-hand car levels of money at one, then the Modal Electronics Cobalt8 might just be the perfect option.
 This is a lot of synth for the money.
 From its full eight voice polyphony, to variety of effects, to a step sequencer which can carry up to 512 notes, there is an avalanche of stuff to play with here.